-Let’s now look in more detail at what is involved when fitting 265/65/17 tires on a MQ Triton running a stock suspension
+Let’s now look in more detail at what is involved when fitting 265/65/17 tires on an MQ Triton running a stock suspension

 Wide vs Tall Tires

 Keep in mind if you go larger in rolling diameter, the bigger, heavier tires will affect performance to some degree.
-Expect delayed acceleration, worse economy, slower braking performance, slight decrease in both high and low range performance on rough tracks and steep hills.
-With the 265 width on a 16 or 17-nch tire you don’t exceed the maximum allowed percentage% you are legally allowed over the stock size.
+Expect delayed acceleration, worse economy, slower braking performance, a slight decrease in both high and low range performance on rough tracks and steep hills.
+With the 265 widths on a 16 or 17-inch tire, you don’t exceed the maximum allowed percentage% you are legally allowed over the stock size.
 Always check your local state rules on that.

-If you decide to go wider like say a 265/70/16 you will need to do some trimming on the inner mud guard.
+If you decide to go wider like say a 265/70/16 you will need to do some trimming on the inner mudguard.
 IT will catch there and scrub at full lock.
-Again the 265 in a 16” or 17” tire will be the tallest and best suited option when running a stock suspension on a Triton MQ, especially if you want to retain full articulation for off-road performance.
-Running the 265 width on the 16-inch compared to the 245 width in the standard 17-inch tire is roughly 8.3% wider but offers you more than a 23% increase in sidewall height.
+Again the 265 in a 16” or 17” tire will be the tallest and best-suited option when running a stock suspension on a Triton MQ, especially if you want to retain full articulation for off-road performance.
+Running the 265 widths on the 16-inch compared to the 245 widths in the standard 17-inch tire is roughly 8.3% wider but offers you more than a 23% increase in sidewall height.
 Ideal for off-road clearance.

 Wheel Arch Clearance